htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     InfiniBand) regardless of this setting.
 The default value is ``docker0``,\ ``virbr0``.

-These macros control the startd's (and starters) capability to create a private filesystem for the scratch directory for each job
+These macros control the startds (and starters) capability to create a private filesystem for the scratch directory for each job.

 :macro-def:`THINPOOL_VOLUME_GROUP_NAME`
     A string that names the Linux LVM volume group the administrator